apache/hudi/rfc/rfc-46/rfc-46.md

 3. `HoodieRealtimeRecordReader`s
    1. API will be returning opaque `HoodieRecord` instead of raw Avro payload

-### Config for RecordMerger
-The RecordMerger is engine-aware.
-We provide a config called HoodieWriteConfig.MERGER_IMPLS.
-You can set a list of RecordMerger class name to it.
-And you can set HoodieWriteConfig.MERGER_STRATEGY which is UUID of RecordMerger.
-Hudi will pick RecordMergers in MERGER_IMPLS which has the same MERGER_STRATEGY according to the engine type at runtime.

 ### Public Api in HoodieRecord
-Because we implement different types of records, we need to implement functionality similar to AvroUtils in HoodieRecord for different data(avro, InternalRow, RowData).
+Because we implement different types of records, we need to implement functionality similar to AvroUtils in HoodieRecord for different engine-specific payload representations (GenericRecord, InternalRow, RowData).
 Its public API will look like following:

 ```java